-- Many (re)insurers established in Ireland are part of large international 1 (re)insurance groups and, as such, the Irish (re)insurer benefits from the financial resources and other supports a group can provide.
-Intragroup arrangements can facilitate synergies within a group and thereby lead to healthy cost efficiencies and profit maximisation, improvements to risk management, and more effective control and use of capital and funding.
-However, material intragroup financial links through intragroup loans, intragroup reinsurance, and centralised treasury management functions, for example, and a dependence on the parent for capital, may expose a (re)insurer to high levels of concentration and other risks2.
-Furthermore, as intragroup arrangements may be more commonly perceived as being 'less risky' than external arrangements, there may be a heightened risk of inadequate governance and/or recording of intragroup arrangements by a (re)insurer.
-As such, the Central Bank believes that the management and supervision of intragroup arrangements merits special attention. - 2 The supervision of intragroup transactions ('IGTs') and risk concentrations is an important aspect of group supervision under the Solvency II framework.
-Moreover, there may be specific cases where the supervision of IGTs is the only aspect of group supervision that is carried out by the group supervisor3.
-Where an Irish (re)insurer is a subsidiary of an insurance group headquartered either in the EEA or an equivalent third country, the role of group supervisor falls in most instances to the relevant supervisory authorities in these jurisdictions.
+- Many (re)insurers established in Ireland are part of large international 1 (re)insurance groups and, as such, the Irish (re)insurer benefits from the financial resources, diversification and pooling of risks, and other supports a group can provide.
+Intragroup arrangements can facilitate synergies within a group and thereby lead to healthy cost efficiencies and profit maximisation, improvements to risk management, more effective control, and use of capital and funding.
+However, a dependence on the parent for capital and material intragroup financial links through, for example, intragroup loans, intragroup reinsurance, and centralised treasury management functions, may expose a (re)insurer to high levels of concentration and other risks1.
+Furthermore, as these types of intragroup arrangements may be more commonly perceived as being 'less risky' than external arrangements, there may be a heightened risk of inadequate governance and/or recording of intragroup arrangements by a (re)insurer.
+As such, the Central Bank believes that the management and supervision of material intragroup financial transactions and exposures (IGTs) merits considered attention. - 2 The supervision of intragroup transactions and risk concentrations is an important aspect of group supervision under the Solvency II framework.
+Moreover, there may be specific cases where the supervision of IGTs is the only aspect of group supervision that is carried out by the group supervisor2.
+Where an Irish (re)insurer is a subsidiary of an insurance group headquartered in the EEA or an equivalent third country, the role of group supervisor falls in most instances to the relevant supervisory authorities in these jurisdictions.
 The Central Bank contributes to the supervision at the level of the group through its participation in the relevant College of Supervisors.
-While recognising the overall responsibility of the group for the oversight and management of significant IGTs and Risk Concentrations and the benefits that this brings to the solo (re)insurer, the Central Bank believes that strong and robust oversight and monitoring of IGTs at the (re)insurer level is paramount in promoting good risk management, protecting policyholders and ensuring a sound financial position of the Irish (re)insurer.
+While recognising the overall responsibility of the group for the oversight and management of significant IGTs and Risk Concentrations and the benefits that this brings to the solo (re)insurer, the Central

-2 Supported by the findings of Thematic Reviews on counterparty risk conducted by the Central Bank in 2020 and 2021 as communicated in the Insurance Quarterly Newsletter June 2021 Edition;
+1 Supported by the findings of Thematic Reviews on counterparty risk conducted by the Central Bank in 2020 and 2021 as communicated in the Insurance Quarterly Newsletter June 2021 Edition;

-3 Particularly where the ultimate parent undertaking is a mixed activity insurance holding company ('MAIHC') as per Regulation 268 of SI 485 of 2015
+$^{^2}$ Particularly where the ultimate parent undertaking is a mixed activity insurance holding company ('MAIHC') as per Regulation 268 of S.I.
+485 of 2015